 The medical oncology ward consists of 19 beds for diagnosis, treatment (intensive post-transplant care, brief palliative interventions such as titrating pain medication, ascites drainage), an outpatient clinic and day treatment centre.

-The staff consists of five/six haematologists/oncologists (including two oncologists with specialised training in palliative care), two specialised nurse practitioners, two research nurses, 18 oncology nurses, (including 10 haematology nurses and two palliative care nurses), a psychologist, a psychiatrist, a spiritual carer, a social worker and a transfer nurse plus the The Palliative Care Consultation Team.
+The staff consists of seven haematologists/oncologists (including two oncologists with specialised training in palliative care), three nurse practitioners, two research nurses, 18 oncology nurses, a psychologist, a spiritual carer, a social worker, a transfer nurse plus the Team Supportive and Palliative Care (TSPC).
+This team consists of a nurse practitioner, two specialized nurses and a palliative care doctor.

-Since 2010 palliative care has been a part of the strategy of the Maasstad Ziekenhuis.
+Since 2011 palliative care has been a part of the strategy of the Maasstad Ziekenhuis.
 In collaboration with Learning and Teaching Centres for Palliative Care (Leerhuizen Palliatieve Zorg) there are three main goals: development, education and research to improve palliative care in the hospital.
 There is strong focus on collaboration with general practitioners, home care, nursing homes and the hospice (unit)s.
+In 2020 the Maasstad hospital received the accreditation of the Dutch association of top clinical hospitals (STZ) for supportive and palliative care.

-- The Consultation Palliative Care Team is part of the oncology centre, but offers its expertise also to the other non-oncology wards and patients (clinical and polyclinic).
+- The Team Supportive and Palliative Care (TSPC) is part of the oncology centre, but offers its expertise also to the other non-oncology wards and patients (clinical and outpatient clinic)

 - National palliative guidelines and pathways are used

 - Maasstad has developed a digital Pathway Palliative Care.
 This pathway provides indicators for palliative care, supports the advanced care planning, the process of informed consent and structured quality of palliative care.
-A pilot has started on the ward of neurology and cardiology.
-In 2015 the pathway will be implemented on all the other wards
+In 2015 the pathway is implemented on all the other wards

 - Research is focused on quality of palliative care